 Who does the EU FMD apply to and what are the implications?

-The EU FMD applies to any healthcare institution, which is defined as a hospital, in-or-outpatient clinic or health centre.
+The EU FMD applies to any healthcare institution, which is defined as a hospital, inpatient or outpatient clinic, or health centre.
 These institutions will be required to decommission the medication before they administer them to the patients.
-In other words, pharmacists will have to deactivate medications that were activated by manufacturers in order to provide a safe product to the patient.
+In other words, pharmacists will have to deactivate medications that were activated by manufacturers to provide a safe product to the patient.

 Which countries are involved in the EU FMD?

-There are 32 countries involved in the EU FMD.
-28 are Member States of the EU, 4 are members of the European Free Trade Area (Iceland, Norway, Liechtenstein, Switzerland) and Belgium, Greece and Italy have a derogation until 2025 as verification systems are already in place in these countries.
+There are 32 countries involved in the EU FMD, of which 28 are Member States of the EU and four are members of the European Free Trade Area (Iceland, Norway, Liechtenstein and Switzerland).
+Belgium, Greece and Italy have a derogation until 2025 as verification systems are already in place in these countries.
 Belgium, though, has decided to not take up the derogation.

 Where and when should the decommissioning take place?